 The chapter opens with Christ saying, “I am the true Vine, and My Father is the Husbandman.
 Every branch [Christians] in Me that bears not fruit He takes away and every branch that bears fruit, He purges it, that it may bring forth more fruit” (vs. 1-2).
 Four separate times in these verses Jesus tells His disciples to “bear much fruit” or “bring forth fruit.”

 There is vital instruction here.
 The Father (Husbandman or Vinedresser) purges (prunes) the branches (individual Christians) who must be connected (vs. 4) to the Vine (Christ).
 Notice that those who do not bear fruit God “takes away.”
 These suffer loss of salvation and are “cast…into the fire, and…burned” (vs. 6).
-Some will suffer the lake of fire—hell fire—for not having produced anything in their lives.
+Some will suffer hell fire for not having produced anything in their lives.

 It is supremely important to understand that Christians are connected to Christ.
 The Bible often speaks of “Christ in us” (Gal.
 2:20; 4:19; Col. 1:27; Eph.
 3:17; II Cor.
 13:5).
-We do not do the works but rather “Christ in us,” with His Spirit flowing from the Vine, like water carrying vital nutrients to each branch, does them.
+We do not do the works but rather “Christ in us does them,” with His Spirit flowing from the Vine, like water carrying vital nutrients to each branch.
 Understand.
-The Father guides the fruit-building process as each Christian remains in contact with Him through the Spirit of Christ (and God) in Him.
+The Father guides the fruit-building process as each Christian remains in contact with Him through the Spirit of Christ (and God) in him.

 Keep this clear.
 It is not anything that you do, of and by yourself, which produces works of righteousness.
 Recall that Romans 5:5 said God’s love “is shed abroad in our hearts by the Holy Spirit.”
 Each Christian must exercise the “fruit” of love but this is only made possible by God having first given His Spirit carrying the potential for each of the fruits of the Spirit in every person.